amschmidt13/2025ApplBayesSummer/Session07-PracticumPointReferenced/README.md

 This folder contains three datasets and codes to apply the theory discussed in the Point Referenced section of the course.
+The description of the datasets is available from the file _2025-BayesSummerSchool-Practicum-PointReferencedData.pdf_ .